vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 To create your Bitcoin account:

-- Launch the Bitcoin application on your Ledger Nano S/X
+- Launch the Bitcoin application on your Ledger Nano S/X/S Plus

 - Open the Bitcoin app on your ledger device